huizezhang-sherry/ETC4860/README.md

 The result of PCA can be summarised through the following visualisation. ![pca](images/pca.png)

 Since PCs are linear combination of the original variables, we take the absolute value of the fitted PCs and compute the sum to create an index.
 In this study, the first two fitted PCs are summed to determine the most animated judge and I find that Justices Bell is the most animated, then followed by the Chief Justices Kiefel and Justices Nettle.
-Edelman and Keane are the more nutural Justices.
+Edelman and Keane are the more neutral Justices.

 The PCA exercise shows the most important linear combination of the action unit variables, which motivates us to find the most animated judge and thus help to build the judge profile.
 However, there are a few issues with the current PCA practice: